 Mountain Empire is committed to creating affordable artistic events for new audiences through community-based performance exploration.
 We actively involve audiences in both process and performance, and offer classes, lectures, and participatory events for dancers of all ages and abilities.

 Mountain Empire has performed and taught around the country, and we have presented our methods at several conferences, including the National Dance Education Organization.
-Our writing has been published through Dance/USA, and a new article is to be published in a forthcoming issue of JODE: the Journal of Dance Education.
+Our writing has been published through Dance/USA and JODE: the Journal of Dance Education.

 Katie Sopoci Drake (DC) is a professional dancer, choreographer and teacher of Laban-based contemporary dance.
 Katie has been on faculty at the University of Wisconsin Milwaukee, Nova Southeastern University, Miami Dade College Wolfson and Kendall, Carthage College, Lawrence University, and is currently on faculty at University of Maryland College Park.
 Company credits include Rebollar Dance of DC, Mordine and Company Dance Theater of Chicago, Momentum Dance Company of Miami, Wild Space Dance Company of Milwaukee, and Rosy Simas Danse of Minneapolis.
 Her critically acclaimed choreography has been performed across the country, including at the Colony Theater in Miami, the Southern Theater of Minneapolis, the Milwaukee Art Museum, and the Smithsonian’s National Portrait Gallery in Washington D.C.
 Katie holds an MFA in Dance from the University of Wisconsin Milwaukee, a Graduate Laban Certification in Movement Analysis from Columbia College Chicago, and a BA in Theater/Dance with a Vocal Performance minor from Luther College.